GothShoot/proxmox-swarm/README.md

 be defined per service in the compose file via `tags` and `vlan` fields.
 VLAN IDs must be integers between 0 and 4094.

+CephFS subvolumes can be defined in the compose file's `volumes` section.
+These subvolumes are created (if necessary) during deployment and mounted into each container based on the `volumes` lists of individual services.
+Mount options such as read/write mode or quotas can be specified under the volume's `options`.

 Additional subcommands can be added in the future using the extensible architecture in `src/cli.ts`.